Students

 Current students

-Katie Diaz (matriculated into MS, Geological Sciences in 2018) obtained a B.S. in Geology from the University of Delaware and worked for two years in the Geoscience Research and Support section of the New Jersey Geological Survey focusing on offshore sand resource allocation and near surface geophysical projects.
+Katie Diaz (matriculated into M.S., Geological Sciences, 2018).
+Katie obtained a B.S. in Geology from the University of Delaware and worked for two years in the Geoscience Research and Support section of the New Jersey Geological Survey focusing on offshore sand resource allocation and near surface geophysical projects.
 Her master’s work is on the geotechnical aspects of offshore wind turbine foundations with particular focus on the applicability of suction caisson base installations off the coast of Delaware and Maryland.

-Maryam Golbazi (Ph.D., Ocean Engineering, Fall 2017 – present) Maryam has completed B.S in Architectural Engineering and a M.S in Civil and Environmental Engineering.
+Maryam Golbazi (matriculated into Ph.D., Ocean Engineering, 2017).
+Mayam completed a B.S. in Architectural Engineering and a M.S. in Civil and Environmental Engineering.
 As a bachelor’s student, she worked on sustainable and green architectural designs.
 In her Master’s, she continued her research on modeling energy consumption in buildings using the BIM method in order to reach the maximum energy efficiency and comfort in buildings.
 She has published three papers about the LEED healthcare facilities, and factors on energy efficiency of residential buildings in the U.S. Maryam is now working towards a Ph.D in Ocean Engineering.
 As a member of the AERG, she is working with Dr. Cristina Archer on pollution transport in East Coast U.S. She is modeling the transport of pollutants, specifically ozone, with natural processes by utilizing WRF and CAMx.
-Her LinkedIn: linkedin.com/in/golbazimarya

-Emma Korein (matriculated into PhD in Marine Policy in Spring 2022).
+Emma Korein (matriculated into Ph.D. in Marine Policy, 2022).
 Emma came to UD CReW with an interdisciplinary background in the social and natural sciences (BA Psychology, MSc Conservation and Biodiversity), as well as 3 years of professional experience in applied research and marine conservation management.
 She most recently served as a National Coral Reef Management Fellow in Puerto Rico.
-Emma is working on a research project examining issues of recognition, procedural and distributive justice in southern New England settler and indigenous communities that arise in the context of offshore wind power development.
+Emma is currently working on several research projects that examine issues of energy justice with respect to offshore wind development.
+Two of these projects use mixed methodologies to understand community perceptions of recognition, procedural and distributive justice in the Northeast and Mid-Atlantic US.
+She is also working on a project that examines diverse perspectives on the negotiation of local benefit agreements and includes interviews with developers and community groups.

-Sara Parkison (matriculated into PhD, Marine Policy in 2017).
+Sara Parkison (matriculated into Ph.D., Marine Policy, 2017).
 As Senior Policy Analyst with the Electric Vehicle Research & Development Group within the University of Delaware’s Center for Research in Wind, Sara’s policy work emphasizes the integration of renewable energy coupled with enhanced grid flexibility through the deployment of distributed energy resources in the form of storage, including grid-integrated vehicle systems.
 Her doctoral research focuses on multi-scalar regulatory policy development in energy system transitions.
+Sara took intern and professional time away from her dissertation from 2022-2024 to work at the Bureau of Ocean Energy Management as a Knauss Fellow, and to work at Turn Forward as Policy and Research Manager.
 She received her BA in Political Science and Public Policy at St. Mary’s Public Honors College of Maryland.